Chat with us, powered by LiveChat Skip to main content

 Ativan Addiction: Withdrawal Symptoms + Treatment

-Home » Drug Addiction » Benzodiazepine Addiction Treatment » Ativan Addiction: Withdrawal Symptoms + Treatment
+Home » Drug Rehab Atlanta » Benzodiazepine Addiction Treatment » Ativan Addiction: Withdrawal Symptoms + Treatment

 Ativan, a common name for lorazepam, is a widely-used prescription drug.
 When used as directed, Ativan can be beneficial for many patients.
 However, misuse can lead to Ativan addiction, with far-reaching consequences for individuals and communities.
 According to the National Institute on Drug Abuse 43% of users in 2018 reporting misusing benzos to relax.
 It’s important to know that help for benzodiazepine is available and recovery is possible.